Stewarding Our Planet’s Resources

 The world faces pressing fundamental science and engineering questions, the solutions to which underpin the development of enabling technologies.
 Across a range of topics—water purification and desalination, energy recovery, genetic crop analysis, stress-tolerant food production, better understanding of the human microbiome, responsible energy production from unconventional gas and oil reserves, and many more—Penn State faculty will perform the fundamental research necessary to help develop urgently needed new technologies.

 Develop technologies for implementation.

 Penn State will explore and pursue enabling physical, biological, agricultural science, and engineering technologies that encompass environmental, economic, policy, and sustainability considerations.
-They include water filtration and irrigation; power management; green building design; energy production, distribution, efficiency, and storage; and crop precision application, storage, and refrigeration.
+They include water filtration and irrigation; power management; green building design; energy production, distribution, efficiency, and storage; critical mineral extraction from coal and coal-associated waste; and crop precision application, storage, and refrigeration.